 Notes

-- I like chestnut mushrooms, but feel free to use different varieties if you like.
+- I like chestnut mushrooms, but feel free to use different varieties if you like - a mix of shittake and oyster mushrooms will go well with chestnut mushrooms too.

-- This garlic mushroom bruschetta recipe is easily adapted if you want to make less or more.
+- This garlic mushroom bruschetta recipe is easily adapted if you're cooking for less or more people.

 You might also like to try: